JimDesu/basis-lang/spec.md

 **Dictionary construction: canonical per tuple.** A combined concept's dictionary reference is a **single pointer**, the same form as any concept dictionary reference (&sect;9.7).
 The dictionary is composed at compile time from parent dictionaries (and, in the with-signatures case, the combined concept's own method bodies), and its **identity is the tuple of parent dictionaries**: one deterministic synthesis per tuple, program-wide &mdash; the tuple-level analogue of &sect;9.5's per-declaration canonicity.
 Under coexistence a `(type, combined concept)` pair does not by itself determine a composition (different parent-witness choices yield different tuples); the per-tuple rule is what keeps pointer identity on dictionaries decisive for *composed* dictionaries exactly as for simple ones, which the annotation, unification, and narrowing machinery (&sect;9.20&ndash;&sect;9.21, &sect;7.14) requires.
 The spec does not prescribe the dictionary's internal layout, only that the reference is a single pointer regardless of layout.

 The combined-concept form composes recursively: a concept composed of `C1, C2, C3` declares a member type must satisfy all three; combinations of combined concepts work the same way, with the conjunction flattening at the dictionary-composition step.
 The implicit-inhabitation rule applies at each level of composition: a pure-conjunction combined concept chains implicit inhabitation through its parents.
 A pure conjunction wishing to declare a canonical default family for its *composed* pair (&sect;9.1) may carry a minimal body containing only that `.witness` item; the conjunction remains "pure" for implicit-inhabitation purposes, since the item adds no signatures.

+**Token settlement at combined concepts.** When parents of a combined concept independently map one operator token (&sect;3.19) &mdash; `Additive.(+) = add` and `Concatenable.(+) = append`, both visible for one member &mdash; use sites are ambiguous, loudly, with the desugared method form as the remedy.
+The combined concept's author holds a settlement instrument: an `.operator` item for the colliding token whose right-hand side **must** select a method *inherited from a parent that maps that token*, and **cannot** name an own method (a mapping to an own method when any parent maps the token is a static error at the item &mdash; a third meaning for a colliding token belongs in a fresh concept, where it competes honestly).
+Settling is elective: an unsettled join is legal, leaving use sites to the method-form remedy.
+A settlement is *selection data consulted at ambiguity* &mdash; the overload-stage analogue of the canonical-default tier: it selects where the token would otherwise be ambiguous among the settled parents' sanctions for a member of the combined concept, two applicable settlements are an error, and a settlement never repoints a working site, because it is consulted only where no site could compile.

 ### 9.3 Concept Type Parameters